-The tax treatment of PILONs no longer depends on whether there is a pay in lieu of notice clause in the contract.
-In all cases where a postemployment termination payment is made, an employer must now split the payment between amounts which should be treated as earnings (including any part which reflects basic pay for the notice period) and subject that to tax and NIC, and amounts benefiting from the £30,000 tax exemption.
+The tax treatment of PILONs does not depend on whether there is a pay in lieu of notice clause in the contract.
+In all cases where a post-employment termination payment is made, an employer must now split the payment between amounts which should be treated as earnings (including any part which reflects basic pay for the notice period) and subject that to tax and NIC, and amounts benefiting from the £30,000 tax exemption.
 Please see our Inbrief on Frequently asked questions on termination payments for further details.